ecrucru/anticrux/README.md

 "Champion" is a very relative term as it has never won any competition at all and will certainly never succeed in that task.
 It just means that AntiCrux will use its maximal optimized capabilities.
 The number followed by MB or GB is the recommended memory to be available else the browser will probably crash.

-The final release of AntiCrux has competed with StockFish Antichess available at [www.lichess.org](https://lichess.org).
-Following the [calculation rules](http://www.fide.com/component/handbook/?id=172&amp;view=article), the maximal rating of AntiCrux with no time limit is estimated at **1980** (with no guarantee of accuracy).
+AntiCrux has competed with StockFish Antichess available at [www.lichess.org](https://lichess.org).
+Following the [calculation rules](http://www.fide.com/component/handbook/?id=172&amp;view=article), the maximal rating of AntiCrux version 0.1.0 with no time limit is estimated at **1980** (with no guarantee of accuracy).